-When the computer is turned on, text will start scrolling on your monitor and the desktop will appear.
-This will allow you to have access to various Linux programs; however, the only program that Sherline will be using is the EMC metric or inch programs.
-Choose the program that represents the leadscrews (inch or metric) that are installed in your Sherline machine.
-Unlike Windows, a single click on the appropriate icon will load EMC.
-A photo of the CNC mill will appear and then the EMC program will open.
+When the computer is turned on the desktop will appear.
+This will allow you to have access to various Linux programs, however, the only program that Sherline will be using is one of the CNC lathe or mill, metric or inch programs.
+Choose the program that represents the leadscrews (inch or metric) that are installed in your Sherline mill or lathe.
+Double click on the appropriate desktop icon and then the LinuxCNC program will open.
 Unlike earlier versions you will not be asked for a login or password.
 (NOTE: If you log out and log back in you will be asked for a login and password.
-In machines with EMC installed by Sherline the login will be sherline and the password is sherline.
+In machines with EMC or LinuxCNC installed by Sherline the login will be sherline and the password is sherline.
 If you have done the installation on your own machine, the login and password will be whatever you set up in the initial installation, so do not forget what you chose.)